Canvas Fingerprinting

 Canvas fingerprinting is an advanced online tracking method that uses the HTML5 element to produce unique digital identifiers for users’ devices.
 Unlike traditional cookies, this approach works invisibly and without requiring user consent, making it a powerful yet debated tool within the realm of online tracking and user identification.

-element—originally intended for graphics and animations—to generate a distinct identifier based on how your device renders specific images or text.
+Think of your device having a digital signature as unique as a human fingerprint.
+Canvas fingerprinting achieves this by using the HTML5 <canvas> element—originally intended for graphics and animations—to generate a distinct identifier based on how your device renders specific images or text.
 This is one technique among many browser fingerprinting technologies designed to identify users.

 Envision an artist drawing the same image on multiple canvases.
 Although the instructions are the same, each canvas shows slight differences depending on the artist’s tools, lighting, and environment.